Don Tyson Center for Agricultural Sciences – University of Arkansas

 The multi-purpose room is a large two-story space, surrounded by glass, which acts as a beacon and a main feature of the new facility.
 It is located proud of the rest of the facility and easily seen on approach.
 The site plan has a place for future greenhouses and the landscape design plan features water conservation by using the natural drainage of the site as a rain garden along the north façade and incorporates rainwater harvesting.
 Agricultural test crop sites can be seen from the building to the south, grounding the building in the physical intent of its use.

-Research labs were kept generic and flexible to allow for varied scientists, depending on changing research needs.
+Research labs were kept flexible to allow for varied scientists, depending on changing research needs.
 All labs are daylit, with the lab wing and the administrative wing running east/west for easily controlled natural light, an important aspect to researchers dealing with agriculture and the natural elements.
 The scientist offices on the second floor share an open collaboration space for cross discipline interaction, all with a view to the large fields of test plots to the east.

 The office wing houses two departments, one each on the ground and second floor.
 There are shared conference rooms that can be scheduled between the two departments and researchers as needed, along with the large multi-purpose meeting room that can be used for a multitude of events for the state agriculture outreach programs and university events.
 A shared break room on the ground floor provides a place for all three departments in the building to come together informally on a day-to-day basis.